What general rules, requirements and procedures govern the conclusion of (re)insurance contracts in your jurisdiction?

 Can any terms by implied into (re)insurance contracts (eg, a duty of good faith)?

-In Austria, the good-faith duty is generally implied in all contracts, including (re)insurance contracts.
+The good-faith duty is generally implied in all contracts, including (re)insurance contracts.
 The Supreme Court has based the interpretation of (re)insurance contracts on this general principle.